 This compact device comes with a vertically aligned 4.3-inch display size.
 Whereas most fish finders are arranged horizontally, we think it is the right call for Humminbird to change the layout here in order to show as much of the water column as possible with a small screen size.
 It is a high-quality screen with a good color range and a backlit display that can be seen easily in light conditions ranging from direct sunlight to darkness.

 The user interface of the PirahnaMAX 197c is incredibly easy to use.
 There are 4 buttons that do all your menu options, sonar options, and settings changes, making it quick, easy, and hassle-free.

-Key information provided on color display screen includes all the obvious things: depth, topwater temperature, bottom profile and sonar returns of fish, which are marked with a basic fish ID that gives and indication of fish size and depth.
+Key information provided on the color display screen includes all the obvious things: depth, topwater temperature, bottom profile, and sonar returns of fish, which are marked with a basic fish ID that gives an indication of fish size and depth.
 You can also set a fish alarm to alert you to the presence of a fish and a depth alarm to warn of shallow water.

 An idea that I also thought of in terms of this unit’s compactness is for far-flung fishing trips.
 For example, if you book a trip to a fly-in lodge to some other far-flung destination, you could easily pack a PiranhaMAX along with a clamp-on transducer pole, either bought or made yourself to attach and use on the boats provided by the lodge.

 Most lodges have a standard aluminum 14-foot fishing boat with a motor and nothing else; having the capability of easily attaching and using a PiranhaMAX could help greatly when it comes to fishing these new waters if you aren’t going with a guide.